UltipaDocs

 Referencing Variables in LET

-If any variable is referenced within LET, it will evaluate row by row over the records of that variable.
+If any variable is referenced in LET, it will be evaluated it row by row.

 This query references x in LET and determines whether its score property is greater than 7: